flame-engine/flame/doc/box2d.md

 It is called `Box2DGame` and it will control the adding and removal of Box2D's BodyComponents as well as your normal components.

-A simple `Box2DGame` implementation example can be seen in the [examples folder](/doc/examples/box2d/simple).
+Simple `Box2DGame` implementation examples can be seen in the [examples folder](https://github.com/flame-engine/flame_box2d/blob/master/examples/).

 ## SpriteBodyComponent